-The model will be suitable for the environmental impacts.
+The model will be suitable for these purposes and provide a basis to compare alternatives and evaluate environmental impacts.

 GROUNDWATER HYDROLOGY

 This chapter of the BDR describes groundwater in Napa County, documents the groundwater system, and describes the methods used to determine existing groundwater hydrology and the policies that apply to groundwater in Napa County.
 This chapter also describes the approach and data used in developing a local integrated surface water and groundwater model.
 The Groundwater chapter is complementary and builds on the general surface water hydrology discussion presented in Chapter 15, Surface Water Hydrology, of the BDR.
 A supporting technical report (Napa BDR Groundwater Hydrology Modeling Report) was developed and includes a more complete documentation of the groundwater model construction, calibration, sensitivity analysis, and presentation of results.
 Consulting hydrologists from DHI Water & Environment led the surface hydrology, groundwater, and water quality tasks of the BDR (Chapters 15, 16, and 17, respectively), working collaboratively with other specialists from the Jones & Stokes/EDAW project team.